-The Mt Caroline Project consists of granted Exploration Licence EL6148 and covers a total area of 1,918km2.
+The Mt Caroline Project which consists of granted Exploration Licence EL6148 covering a total area of 1,918km2.
 PepinNini has identified four key anomalies at Mt Caroline, defined from the results of a detailed, 400 metre line-spaced, AEM survey.
 The Fowler Anomaly is the highest priority target.
 The Company plans to undertake a targeted ground EM survey and vacuum drilling at Mt Caroline.

-The Ironwood Bore Project (ELA197/15) an exploration licence application (ELA) covers an area of 2,202km2 in the APY Lands in the eastern part of PepinNini's Musgrave Project area.
-Ironwood Bore represents a significant, near-surface conductive target for drill testing.
-The targets were identified from a collaborative (PNN, CSIRO and South Australian Department of Energy and Minerals) AEM survey flown in 2016.
+The Ironwood Bore Project (ELA197/15) which covers an area of 2,202km2 in the APY Lands, in the eastern part of PepinNini's Musgrave Project area.
+Ironwood Bore represents a significant near-surface conductive target for drill testing.
+The targets have been identified from a collaborative (PNN, CSIRO and South Australian Department of Energy and Minerals) AEM survey flown in 2016.